Smettus/TN512-CC/README.md

   EXTERNAL_PORT_SHIP_API=4000
   INTERNAL_PORT_API=80
   FRONTEND_PORT=8000

+  KEY_FLIGHT_API = PASSWORD FOR OPENSKY API https://openskynetwork.github.io/opensky-api/
+  USER_FLIGHT_API = OPENSKY USERNAME
+  KEY_SHIP_API = API KEY FOR https://aisstream.io/
+  SHIP_ENTRY = 0
+  FLIGHT_ENTRY = 0
 ```
+It is needed to provide your own credentials for the Opensky Network and the Ais Stream applications

 # 1. Access the Directory Containing the `docker-compose.yml` File
 Before running any Docker Compose commands, make sure you are in the directory containing the `docker-compose.yml` file.
 This file contains the configuration of the services that Docker Compose will manage (containers, networks, volumes, etc.).